The Berlin Marathon: A Canadian Runner’s Guide

 When is the Berlin Marathon?

-The race typically takes place on the last Sunday of September, offering ideal running weather with cool temperatures (50–60°F / 10–15°C).
+The race typically takes place on the last Sunday of September, offering ideal running weather with cool temperatures (10–15°C).

-- Charity Entry – Run for an official partner charity (like Team UNICEF or the Berlin Cancer Society).
+2. Charity Entry – Run for an official partner charity.

-- Tour Operators – Many U.S.-based travel agencies offer guaranteed entries as part of race packages.
+3. Tour Operators – Many Canadian-based travel agencies offer guaranteed entries.

-- Qualifying Time – Fast runners can bypass the lottery with a strong previous marathon time (varies by age/gender).
+4. Qualifying Time – Fast runners can bypass the lottery with a strong previous marathon time.

 Course Breakdown

-- Aid Stations: Every 5K, offering water, electrolytes, and fruit
+• Aid Stations: Every 5K, offering water and electrolytes

 Since Berlin is a speed-focused race, your training should emphasize: